elceef/dnstwist/docs/README.md

 $ dnstwist --geoip domain.name
 ```

+The GeoIP2 library is used by default.
+Country database location has to be
+specified with `$GEOLITE2_MMDB` environment variable.
+If the library or the
+database are not present, the tool will fall-back to GeoIP Legacy.

 To display all available options with brief descriptions simply execute the
 tool without any arguments.